MJPCrepin/Fizzyo-MinigolfMadness/README.md

 * Before making a build:
   * Some imports mess with the Unity Build process (eg avoid TextMeshPro at all costs)
   * Make sure `ProCore` folder under `_Imports` is deleted when building for Windows Store.
+  * Make sure gameObjects which are cloned/instantiated are NOT ProCore objects!
 * When adding levels:
   * Existing `LevelContent` child classes (such as `Woods`) should be used as template.
   * Ensure the Unity scene has an empty LevelContent gameObject containing the child class script.